beacon-biosignals/StableHashTraits.jl/README.md

 `parent_context(x::MyContext) = nothing` (see `parent_context` details on root contexts).
 It indicates what version of the trait implementations to use (1 or 2).
-It defaults to 1 to avoid changing the hash values of exisitng root contexts, but should be defined to return 2 to make use of the more optimizied implementationsa.
+It defaults to 1 to avoid changing the hash values of exisitng root contexts, but should be defined to return 2 to make use of the more optimizied implementations.

 ### In 1.0: